THE BEST CARBON ROAD BIKE WHEELS

 The best carbon road bike wheels are clearly superior against all the key performance criteria.

 [Note that I keep referring to the “best” carbon bike wheels.
 Those are the ones evaluated for this review and perhaps a few others that we didn’t have the opportunity to test.
-Because of the sizeable price gap between the best carbon and best alloy wheels, a group of lower priced or “value” carbon wheels has come to market priced between the two categories.
+Because of the sizeable price gap between the best carbon and best alloy wheels, a group of lower-priced carbon wheels has come to market priced between the two categories.

 Which performance characteristics separate out the best carbon road bike wheels from the rest?
 What developments have there been in recent years that have created this superior performance?